 Therefore, if we are to rely on trains to help improve CO2 emissions then looking for green sources of energy to power trains and railways is crucial.
 It is clear to see that we are making progress.
 There are projects currently underway that are using wind power and solar power.

 What’s more, there are innovative products becoming available that could change things.
-From solar panelled sleepers to solar panel clad trains and solar farms that power railways, all of these changes are for the better.
-If we continue to develop and utilise renewable energy, then the railway industry really could lead by example.
+From solar-paneled sleepers to solar panel-clad trains and solar farms that power railways, all of these changes are for the better.
+If we continue to develop and utilize renewable energy, then the railway industry really could lead by example.

 |Christian Azar, Kristian Lindgren, Björn A Andersson, Global energy scenarios meeting stringent CO2 constraints—cost-effective fuel choices in the transportation sector, Energy Policy, Volume 31, Issue 10, 2003, Pages 961-976, ISSN 0301-4215, https://doi.org/10.1016/S0301-4215(02)00139-8|